Adding a Tag Group

 -

-Start Number - Use the drop-down list to select the starting position for retrieving the error number.
+Start Number: Use the drop-down list to select the starting position for retrieving the error number.

 -

-Data Type - Use the drop-down list to select the tag's data type.
-The options include.
-For the data types supported by each device, please refer to the "List of Data Type Settings" below.
-Similar to the "Device Structures" seen in the settings of each device, you can also configure tags with complex structures in the tag settings.
+Data Type: Use the drop-down list to select the tag's data type.
+For the supported data types for each device, please refer to the table below.
+Similarly to the Device Structures displayed in the settings of each device, you can also configure tags with complex structures in the tag settings.
 For more details, refer to How to add a Structure to your device.

-List of Data Type settings
+The List of Data Type settings

 Device